OpenSourceRisk/Engine/Examples/Example_33/Readme.txt

 1) Portfolio

-   Vanilla Swap, EUR, 10k notional, 20Y maturity, rec. fixed 0.99851% (ATM), pay 6m Euribor
+   Credit Default Swap, EUR, 10m notional, 5Y maturity, pay fixed 0.59% quaterly, receive protection on CPTY A.
+   Counterparty of the trade is CPTY B

 2) Market

-   Pseudo market data as of 2016-02-05
+   Flat CPTY A default curve at 1% hazard rate and 40% recovery rate Flat CPTY B default curve at 1% hazard rate and 40% recovery rate

 3) Pricing

-   Dual curve, Eonia Discounting, Euribor Forwards
+   Single curve

 4) Analytics

-   EPE and ENE, compared to European payer and receiver swaption prices
+   EPE and ENE with dynamic credit, compared to CDS option prices CVA, DVA, FCA, FBA

+5) Simulation

+   Cross Asset Model with CR simulation
+   Instantaneous Correlations between CPTY A and CPTY B is at 80%

-5) Run Example
+6) Run Example

    python run.py